RachitAgrawal04/Fake-News-Detection/README.md

 identifying which is fake and real news through the use of Machine Learning Concepts.

-## The Team 😀
-All of us are CS undergrads at `IIIT Delhi`
-- Vibhor Agarwal
-- Anshak Goel
-- Sahil Goyal
-- Deeptorshi Mondal

 ## Project Report 📙📙
 Here find the most detailed [`Report`](https://drive.google.com/open?id=1yBlkQaVJxG0riSf9CZx9cdPofywFHLts&authuser=vibhor20349%40iiitd.ac.in&usp=drive_fs) and [`Presentation`](https://www.canva.com/design/DAFTuA_cjDY/3njYoH-d8q1PmnpqMOQZvQ/view?utm_content=DAFTuA_cjDY&utm_campaign=designshare&utm_medium=link&utm_source=publishpresent) you will ever get.
 It has even the most minute details of our project.
 They contain our motivation, methodology, results and future work.